mungewell/mpd-utils/sysex/sysex_mk2.md

 00000022
 ```

+Knob position enquiry - the values for the 8 knobs will be reported as 0..0x7F values.
 ```
 simon@thevoid:~/mpd-utils-git/sysex$ amidi -p hw:1,0,0 -S 'F0 47 00 26 60 00 03 00 00 01 f7' -r temp.bin
 ^C